An Impossibility Result for Reconstruction in a Degree-Corrected Planted-Partition Model: Introduction

 When the difference between $a$ and $b$ is small, the graph might not even contain enough information to distinguish between the two clusters.
-In \cite{DeAuKrFlMoCrZd11} it was first conjectured that a detectability phase-transition exists in the PPM: detection would be possible if and only if $\lr{\frac{a-b}{2}}^2 > \frac{a+b}{2}$.
-The negative-side of this conjecture has been confirmed in \cite{MoNeSly15}.
+In \cite{DeAuKrFlMoCrZd11} it was first conjectured that a detectability phase-transition exists in the SBM: detection would be possible if and only if $\lr{a-b}^2 > 2(a+b)$.
+The negative side of this conjecture has been confirmed in \cite{MoNeSly15}.
 The positive side has been recently confirmed in \cite{Ma14} and \cite{MoNeSl13} using sophisticated (but still running in polynomial time) algorithms designed for this particular problem.

-In this paper we study an extension of the PPM: a Degree-Corrected Planted-Partition Model (DC-PPM), a special case of the Degree-Corrected Stochastic Block Model (DC-SBM) in \cite{KaBrNe11}.
-Because, although the PPM is a useful model due to its analytical tractability, it fails to accurately describe networks with a wide variety in their degree-sequences (because nodes in the same cluster are stochastically indistinguishable).
-Indeed, real degree distributions follow often, but not always, a power-law \cite{AiChLu01}.
+In this paper we study an extension of the SBM: a Degree-Corrected Stochastic Block Model (DC-SBM), see \cite{KaBrNe11}.
+Our motivation is as follows: although the SBM is a useful model due to its analytical tractability, it fails to accurately describe networks with a wide variety in their degree-sequences (because nodes in the same cluster are stochastically indistinguishable).
+Indeed, real degree distributions often follow a power-law \cite{AiChLu01}.
 Compare this to fitting a straight line on intrinsically curved data, which is doomed to miss important information.